ArctosDB/documentation-wiki/_how_to/How-to-Use-Issues-in-Arctos.markdown

 ## Managing Issues

 ```
 Developers sort Issues by Milestone, then Priority label and upvotes.
 Properly categorized (via Milestone) and labeled Issues help us understand development priorities.
-Please use these tools if you have access to them, and communicate with your local AWG representative if you don't.
+Please use these tools if you have access to them,
+or communicate with your local AWG representative if you do not.
 ```

 ### For Anyone

 * Anyone can submit a new Issue or comment on an existing Issue.
 Github Issues are the preferred user-developer communication channel.
 * Everyone with an interest in the development of Arctos should be participating in the Issue process.
-Your comments, however brief, help us understand concerns and prioritize development.
+Your comments, however brief, and upvotes
+(👍) help us understand concerns and prioritize development.
 * Please stay on track.
 Open new Issues for new subjects.
 * Close Issues when they've served their purpose.
 * Re-open Issues if necessary, and leave a comment when you do.
 Sometimes unresolved Issues are closed, usually due to misunderstandings.

 ### For ArctosDB Admin

-* Owners of the ArctosDB organization can manage Issues, meaning that they can do one of several things:
+* "Users" of the ArctosDB organization can manage Issues, meaning that they can do one of several things:

  * Assign an "Assignee" - When filing an issue, leave Assignee blank.
 It's fair game for everyone to ignore "assigned" issues.